Mohammed Mahbub-ul-Islam: Career

-He promoted to the Rear Admiral rank on 16 January 2020.
-Before that, M Mahbub Ul Islam was the chairman of Bangladesh Inland Water Transport Authority while he was Commodore.
-He promoted to Commodore from Captain on 24 November 2013.
-Mohammed Mahbub-ul Islam has served as the Acting Chairman of Bangladesh Institute of Maritime Research and Development (BIMRAD) until retirement.
+He was promoted to rear admiral on 16 January 2020.
+Before that, M Mahbub Ul Islam was the chairman of Bangladesh Inland Water Transport Authority while he was commodore.
+He was promoted to commodore from captain on 24 November 2013.
+Mohammed Mahbub-ul Islam has served as the acting chairman of Bangladesh Institute of Maritime Research and Development (BIMRAD) until retirement.

 Family

 Mahbub-ul-Islam is married to Kazi Rehana Sharmin Kanta and has two daughters.